Modern open-concept home with a dehumidifier, ventilation fan, range hood, open window, ceiling fan, and humidity monitor showing 45 percent.

 • 40%–50% relative humidity in humid climates

-Humidity levels consistently above 50% increase the likelihood of moisture-related problems.
-Levels above 60% significantly increase mold risk.
+Humidity levels consistently above 50% increase the likelihood of moisture-related problems, especially near cool surfaces.
+Levels above 60% significantly increase mold risk and should be corrected rather than ignored.

 Why Humidity Monitoring Matters